BlaqueDevs/se-assignment-day-4-software-project-management-galaxymarque/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+     •Communication
+✓Collaboration -Software development requires teamwork, and communication breakdowns can lead to errors and delays.
+-Communication between stakeholders
+Communication breakdowns can occur between team members, clients, and other stakeholders.

+       •Cybersecurity
+✓Cybersecurity threats: These are acts performed by individuals with harmful intent, whose goal is to steal data, cause damage to or disrupt computing systems.

+         •Technical debt
+✓Technical debt: This is a shortcut that businesses might take on when they want to meet their needs quickly.

+        •Resource management
+✓Resource prioritization and allocation
+This involves identifying those prioritized initiatives that the most attention and possibly specialized skills.

+        •Resource management software
+✓This ensures resource managers have on-demand, real-time visibility into people and other resources.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?